 Q7) Define work-study, state its objective and describe various techniques employed.

 Q8) Following table gives activities and relevant important of project.

 Activity optimistic duration in days Most likely pessimistic

 1-2 30 44 54

 4-6 3 7 11

 b) Compute project completion time.

 c) Identify critical path.

-Ql) a) Enlist the functions and objectives of Manufacturing Management and
+Q1) a) Enlist the functions and objectives of Manufacturing Management and

-explain each BRIEFLY. b) State the contributions made by F.W.Taylor and Adam Smith in the development of Manufacturing Management.
+explain each BRIEFLY.

+b) State the contributions made by F.W.Taylor and Adam Smith in the development of Manufacturing Management.